-In general a 7 at GCSE is the minimum grade you will need to achieve in a subject to be able to study it at Emanuel at A Level.
-Additionally, if you wish to study Mathematics at A Level you will need at least an 8 at GCSE, and those studying Physics at A Level must also be studying A Level Mathematics.
-This standard indicates that a pupil will be able to study independently, and can successfully access the very much more challenging material presented by the A Level courses.
+In general a 7 at GCSE is the minimum grade you will need to achieve in a subject to be able to study it at Emanuel at A level.
+Additionally, if you wish to study Mathematics or Physics at A level you will need at least an 8 at GCSE, and those studying Physics at A level must also be studying A level Mathematics.
+In addition, we require the average grade criteria to be met.
+This standard indicates that a pupil will be able to study independently, and can successfully access the very much more challenging material presented by the A level courses.